 Annelise Pitts, AIA, has joined Cameron MacAllister Group as a principal consultant.
 A passionate architect, researcher, and advocate for justice, equity, diversity, and inclusion (JEDI), Pitts will work with design, architecture, and engineers companies to conduct assessments and develop strategies designed to advance JEDI as an authentic element of an organization’s culture.

-Cameron MacAllister Group provides diversity, equity and inclusion consulting, sustainability, leadership, management, marketing, people skills, public relations, social media, and communications consulting services to design, architecture, and engineering companies.
+Cameron MacAllister Group consults in the areas of diversity, equity and inclusion consulting, sustainability, leadership, management, marketing, people skills, public relations, social media, and communications to architecture, engineering, and construction companies.
 Pitts’ addition brings a new layer of JEDI expertise and thought leadership in architectural practice.

 “I’m deeply committed to doing whatever I can to promote a more just and equitable profession,” said Pitts.
 “With more and more firms expressing commitments to take action in support of these values, I’m excited to be able to work with clients to understand the dynamics currently shaping their culture and to devise strategies for creating conditions in which every member of their teams can grow and thrive.”

 Before joining Cameron MacAllister Group, Pitts was an associate in the New York studio of architecture firm Bohlin Cywinski Jackson.
 She led key initiatives and served as an integral part of the firm’s leadership team as they expanded their presence in New York.
 She also championed the new studio’s efforts in JEDI, marketing, new business development, staffing, and talent development and retention.